gaffo/boxstrapper/README.md

 Completely Self Contained
 -----------
-This new verison is written in go and will have no dependencies that aren't on a base system.
+This new verison is written in go and will have no dependencies that aren't on a stock system.
 Anything that is required, like git (libgit2) will be statically linked into the executable and distributed that way.

-In this way we aim to have a very minimal and quick bootstrap setp to get you up and going.:
+In this way we aim to have a very minimal and quick bootstrap setp to get you up and going:

 * Download bs executable
 * Optionally recover from a previous configuration